fredrikaverpil/godoc.nvim/README.md

         type = "split", -- split or vsplit
     },
     highlighting = {
-        language = "go", -- the language used for syntax highlighting },
+        language = "go", -- the tree-sitter parser used for syntax highlighting },
     picker = {
         type = "native", -- native or snacks